 Over the last decade, Costa Rica has been known as the Switzerland of Latin America.
 A stable democratic country with lots of investment on social programs and natural resources plus a tax system that benefits expats.

-This amazing country is now offering “Rentista”, a new type of residency visa for digital nomads and remote workers.
-To qualify, applicants need to show proof of a non-locally earned income of at least $2,500 per month which must be corroborated by a banking institution (for the last two years.)
+This amazing country is now offering a new type of residency visa for digital nomads and remote workers.
+To qualify, applicants need to show proof of a non-locally monthly salary, fixed income or an average monthly income, during the last year, for an amount equal to or greater than $3,000 per person or $4,000 per family.

 How to get it